KateMacdonald/GUI-docs/HTML/getting-started/installing.md

 	<div class="col-sm-7 col-sm-offset-2">
-		<h3 class="body-font">Your body and js script</h3>
+		<h3 class="body-font">3.
+Your body and js script</h3>
 		<p>
 			Next comes the body tag which should include a message for those who have js disabled followed by your content.
 			At the very end of your content, right before you close the body we include the javascript.
-Concatinate all your own scripts into the bottom of the GUI script.
+Concatenate all your own scripts into the bottom of the GUI script.
 		</p>
 	</div>